SahilK-027/ByteLibrary/README.md

 # ByteLibrary
- Welcome to my personal tech book collection repository.
-This is a curated selection of the tech books I've read to expand my knowledge in various areas of technology, including programming, software development an system design.
+The repository is a list of the selection of tech books from various areas of technology, including programming, software development and system design.